 DynamoDB is a fully managed, key-value NoSQL database by Amazon, designed to run high-performance applications at any scale.
 DynamoDB offers built-in security, continuous backups, automated multi-Region replication, in-memory caching, and data import and export tools.
 To learn more about DynamoDB, we can check the official documentation.

 To avoid creating an AWS account and incurring any cost of running a live instance, let’s install and deploy DynamoDB locally.
 Check out the instructions on how to set up DynamoDB locally.
-The local instance will run as an executable JAR file.
+The local instance can run as an executable JAR file or a docker container.

 Note that currently there is no support planned by AWS SDK team to move from javax.* namespace to jakarta.* namespace, so we may face issues while running DynamoDbLocal with Spring Boot 3 during integration testing.